Jthebuilder123/Pocket-Track-App/replit.md

 PocketTrack is a modern web application designed to help users efficiently track and manage their recurring subscriptions.
 It provides tools for monitoring spending, visualizing costs by category, and staying informed about upcoming renewals.
 The project aims to offer a comprehensive solution for personal finance management focused on subscription services.

 ## Recent Changes (October 26, 2025)
+- **PWA Conversion**: Converted PocketTrack into a Progressive Web App (PWA) with full offline support and installability on iOS/Android devices.
+Added web app manifest, service worker with caching strategy, app icons (192x192, 512x512, 180x180), and iOS-specific meta tags for standalone mode.
+No app logic was modified - only PWA infrastructure added.
 - **Pricing Update**: Reduced pricing to be more accessible - Essentials now $4.99/mo ($39/yr, save 35%), Pro now $7.99/mo ($59/yr, save 38%).
 Pricing changes automatically apply via dynamic Stripe checkout sessions.
 - **Feature Limits Expanded**: Free tier now includes 10 subscriptions (up from 5), 1 bank connection (up from 0), and data import capability.
 Essentials tier now includes 3 bank connections (up from 1).
 - **Page Flickering Fix**: Fixed infinite request loop caused by catch-all route using `window.location.replace()`.
 Changed to wouter's `Redirect` component for smooth client-side navigation.